ASFOpenSARlab/opensciencelab-portal-v2/CognitoUserImporting.md

 cur = db.cursor()
 ```

-You'll copy-paste this into the python shell in the next step.
+This is the SQL you'll need in the very next step:

 ```SQL
 SELECT